Welcome to my journal and thanks for visiting!

-A year after selling or donating most of my furniture to fit into the studio apartment, I purchased a three bedroom row home with a finished basement.
+A year after selling or donating most of my furniture to fit into the studio apartment, in 2009, I purchased a three bedroom row home with a finished basement.
 I had a lot of empty rooms.
 I was pretty broke after buying the house so most of the furniture I got for the new place was used Ikea stuff I found on CraigsList.
 Ikea furniture can be great, but when its been moved a few times, its not as sturdy and it looks a bit like college furniture.
-Now that I’m nearly halfway through my 30s, I wanted a more refined, mature look for the house.
+Now that I was in my 30s, I wanted a more refined, mature look for the house.

 I love any sort of DIY project and have recently started buying old furniture from CraigsList and thrift shops to refinish for my house.
 About 10 years ago, my job took me from a large apartment in New England that fit lots of furniture, to Philadelphia where I had one day to find a place to live so I rented the first apartment I could find with a washer dryer hook up and parking.
 It was $1600 a month and about 500 sq. ft.
 Yikes!
 I had to get rid of most of my stuff and give up eating to live there.

 At first I tried some nice bookcases displaying things like wine glasses and the shiny bar accessories we received as wedding gifts.
 Mature people have nice barware, right?
 Or does that just make me look like an alcoholic?
 I got the bookcase from Target because I was impulsive and thought it would work on the end of my refrigerator.
 I’ll post a picture of it sometime soon, it’s pretty nice for an assembly-required piece.